JustHarsh/stock_portfolio_tracker/README.md

 ---

 ### **Non-Functional Requirements:**
-- **Performance**: The program should be responsive, with quick access to the user’s portfolio and stock data.
+- **Performance**: The program should be responsive, with quick access to the user's portfolio and stock data.
 - **Usability**: The program should have a simple text-based interface that is easy to use.
 - **Scalability**: While not a priority for this beginner-level project, it should be structured in a way that can easily be extended to handle larger datasets or integrate more features.
 - **Security**: For the optional authentication system, user passwords should be securely hashed.
 Data should be stored safely.